k2052/halda/DUCK.md

 collections have an image and a title little descripion. count of items in it. like github explore grid items collection image can be set but defaults to first item and if there is no item to a nice pattern image sourced from subtle patterns or something

+## Design

+App is split up into two main parts.
+Info/Landing/About pages and then the App.

+The landing page is your classic landing page info on the left call to action the right.
+THen list of benefits with screenshots.
+Sign in is handled uisng services no user/pass for now

+The app is designed like a desktop app (but data can be preloaded.).
+Search and nav on the left content on the right.

+Two main areas Collections and Discover.
+Discover shows a firehose of 10 items.

+This split function could be a bit confusing but is a great way to split up development App part can be entirely prototyped separately.